pschaus/book_lepl1402/source/part3.rst

 It's like having a magic crystal ball that tells us how our algorithm will behave in the wild!

-Let's delve into the intricacies of time complexity and uncover the beauty and elegance of efficient code by studying first a very simple `sum` mehtod that calculates the total sum of all the elements in an integer array provided in argument.
+Let's delve into the intricacies of time complexity and uncover the beauty and elegance of efficient code by studying first a very simple ``sum()`` method that calculates the total sum of all the elements in an integer array provided as argument.

 .. _sum:

 ..  code-block:: java
-    :caption: The sum method
+    :caption: The ``sum()`` method
     :name: Sum Algorithm